controllinghand/smartnode/README.md

 2. Make sure the daemon is never stuck: `checkdaemon.sh`
 3. Make sure smartcash is always up-to-date: `upgrade.sh`
 4. Clear the log file every other day: `clearlog.sh`

-#### And an anti-ddos script
-5. Disable all ports including the http, https and dns ports: `anti-ddos.sh`

 #### Login to your vps as smartadmin or ID you used to run smartcashd, donwload the installck.sh file and then run it:
 ```